Getting a good estimate

 Working with contractors

 After you hire a contractor and sign a contract, it's important to understand what to expect during the course of a project.
-Honest contractors depend on customers being satisfied with their work, but sometimes, especially during complex projects, homeowners and contractors need to find ways to work together to solve unexpected problems.
+Honest contractors depend on satisfied customers, but sometimes, especially during complex projects, homeowners and contractors need to find ways to work together to solve unexpected problems.